trieucamtoan/price-check/README.md

 - Users can only delete their own comments but not someone else.
 - The backend is protected against SQL Injection, XSS and CSRF attack.
 - The UI is responsive to various screen.
+- Every requests except for register and login requests will require token key which provided from the server.

 ## Accessible URL
 - Navigate to localhost:3000 to see the website.